Alternative Investment Funds (AIF) - Remuneration policies | Deloitte solution

 - The aggregate amount of remuneration broken down by senior management and staff members having a material impact on the risk profile of the AIF

-Our multi-disciplinary competencies and experience in implementing CRD provisions on remuneration policies enable us to provide our clients with tailor-made solutions in implementing the forthcoming AIFMD guidelines as regards governance, risk management, human resources and tax optimisation.
+Our multi-disciplinary competencies and experience in implementing new regulatory provisions on remuneration policies enable us to provide our clients with tailor-made solutions in implementing the forthcoming AIFMD guidelines as regards governance, risk management, human resources while ensuring tax efficiency.

 Our services can be articulated over four dimensions: